Floyd Bennett Field: 1990s

 In 1988, the NPS started seeking plans for private developments at Floyd Bennett Field.
 Many of these plans, including those for condominium housing and an amusement park, were dismissed.
 By the 1990s, the NPS began looking for commercial tenants to occupy the deteriorating hangars.
-In approximately 1996, Bennett Field received an allocation of funds, which it used to improve parking access in front of the Ryan Center.
+In approximately 1996, Floyd Bennett Field received an allocation of funds, which it used to improve parking access in front of the Ryan Center.

-In 1997, the 6th Communication Battalion of the United States Marine Corps Reserve moved onto the south side of Bennett Field.
+In 1997, the 6th Communication Battalion of the United States Marine Corps Reserve moved onto the south side of Floyd Bennett Field.
 The next year, CGAS Brooklyn was decommissioned following its merger with CGAS Cape May, New Jersey, and relocation to the new Coast Guard Air Station Atlantic City, New Jersey.
 The majority of former Coast Guard land then transferred to the National Park Service.
 A small portion remained in the possession of the Coast Guard's parent agency at the time, U.S. Department of Transportation, so the Federal Aviation Administration (FAA) could use it.
 The NYPD moved their aviation operation from a hangar to the former Coast Guard Air Station facilities shortly afterward, under agreement with the NPS.
-The New York City Department of Sanitation (DSNY) also moved into Bennett Field by the late 1990s, using the runways as a location for truck-driving practice.
+The New York City Department of Sanitation (DSNY) also moved into Floyd Bennett Field by the late 1990s, using the runways as a location for truck-driving practice.

-In 1999, a 119 ft Doppler radar tower for recording wind shears was placed at Bennett Field for use by nearby JFK Airport.
+In 1999, a 119 ft Doppler radar tower for recording wind shears was placed at Floyd Bennett Field for use by nearby JFK Airport.
 The $6 million tower was controversial, as residents protested that the tower was visually unattractive.
-In September 1999, the Department of the Interior granted the FAA permission to erect the radar at Bennett Field on the condition that the radar be torn down in 20 years.
-If a less disruptive radar was developed before then, the tower at Bennett Field had to be torn down.
-The Interior Department disliked the radar's placement within Bennett Field, but allowed the FAA to build the radar within the NYPD heliport, which had "no recreational value".
+In September 1999, the Department of the Interior granted the FAA permission to erect the radar at Floyd Bennett Field on the condition that the radar be torn down in 20 years.
+If a less disruptive radar was developed before then, the tower at Floyd Bennett Field had to be torn down.
+The Interior Department disliked the radar's placement within Floyd Bennett Field, but allowed the FAA to build the radar within the NYPD heliport, which had "no recreational value".
 At the time, JFK Airport was the last major airport in the United States to receive a wind shear radar.
 Attempts at building the radar dated to 1993, but were delayed because Long Island residents and U.S. Senator Al D'Amato opposed it.